- Academic English Studies (ESL)

 Social Class in America

 Grounded in history, sociology, literature, and popular culture, this course will explore how social class has functioned as a form of situated experience, and a source of political power, in the U.S. What has it meant to be poor, working class, middle class, or wealthy in America?
 How have racism, sexism, homophobia, and other forms of oppression and marginalization combined with classism to enhance the divide between the “haves” and “have-nots”?
 How have concepts like the American Dream, meritocracy, and what Max Weber called the “Protestant work ethic” fared amidst the scramble for resources characteristic of our capitalist society?
 And how has the meaning of work changed, or remained the same, along with the evolving labor landscape?
-In addition to Weber’s The Protestant Ethic and the Spirit of Capitalism, we will engage with texts by Jacob Riis, bell hooks, and Miranda July, films such as Frozen River and the documentary The Queen of Versailles, and NPR’s “Chasing the Dream: Poverty and Opportunity in America” podcast.
+In addition to Weber’s The Protestant Ethic and the Spirit of Capitalism, we will engage with texts by Jacob Riis, bell hooks, and Miranda July, films like Frozen River and the documentary The Queen of Versailles, and NPR’s “Rags to Riches” podcast.

 Collective Fascination and the Elevated Individual: Fame, Celebrity Culture, and the Mass Media